Banking Savings & Money Market Accounts

 If you’re looking for a savings account from a big bank that doesn’t charge ATM fees and offers a wide variety of account types, TD Bank may be worth considering.

-The TD Beyond Savings Account requires a $20,000 minimum balance to waive the monthly maintenance fees.
+The TD Signature Savings Account requires a $10,000 minimum balance to waive the monthly maintenance fees.
 But the TD Simple Savings account only requires a $300 minimum balance to waive those fees.

-Neither account offers impressive APYs, but the TD Beyond Savings account provides free ATM transactions anywhere as long as you maintain a $2,500 minimum daily balance.
+Neither account offers impressive APYs unless you have a substantial balance in a TD Signature Savings account ($100,000 triggers the highest interest rate).
+The TD Signature Savings account provides free ATM transactions anywhere as long as you maintain a $2,500 minimum daily balance.
 They even reimburse other banks’ charges from non-TD ATMs.
 This gives you a lot of leeway when it comes to ATM access.

-Like most TD Bank accounts, this account can be managed by using their Apple or Android app on your mobile device.
+Like most TD Bank accounts, the savings account can be managed by using their Apple or Android app on your mobile device.

 Featured High Yield Savings Accounts